 According to the CEO in the video, the company sells what every Nigerian consumes daily – recharge cards and airtime.

-The only difference is the RAGP is calling on you to change the platform where you do business and get paid as a result.
+The only difference is that RAGP is calling on you to change the platform where you do business and get paid as a result.

 Many people attest to making money from the business and there are many posters and photos of people earning millions of Naira as income on WhatsApp Groups and other online sources.